Belting or Singing with Power.

 The body parts that vibrate and create the sound of your voice, your vocal folds, are not what give you volume and power.
 True, if you practice the correct vocal exercises, the muscles within the vocal folds become stronger and more limber.
 This improves their agility and responsiveness resulting in better tonal quality and a fuller voice.
 Your voice sounds better and your range may increase, but vocal power and volume come from resonance.

 What is Vocal Resonance?

 When you pluck an acoustic guitar string, its vibration resonates and amplifies in the hollow body so you can hear the note.
-When you sing, the vibrations of your vocal folds need to resonate within the porous bones, muscle and tissue lining, palate (roof of mouth) and especially the open body cavities (inner space) of the throat, mouth, sinus cavity, head, chest and back to achieve volume.
+When you sing, the vibrations of your vocal folds are amplified by resonating within and throughout your body.
+This includes the porous bones, muscle, tissue lining and the palate (roof of the mouth) but especially the open body cavities (inner space) of the throat, mouth, sinus cavity in the head, and lungs in the chest and back.
 Resonance and thus volume with power is further enhanced if these vibrations are not dampened by tension in these areas.

-In Part 2 of Belting or Singing with Power, we’ll address the 4th primary cause of throat muscle tension -using force rather than resonance to achieve volume and power.
-I’ll also show you an exercise to relieve that tension.
+In Part 2 of Belting or Singing with Power, I’ll show you an exercise to relieve the muscle tension.
 Until then, please post your comments or questions about belting or powerful singing.